johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 :	From *apostle,* meaning *sent one*; referring to those sent as intercultural, missionary pioneers.

 Structure
-:	Vocational communities organised (structured) according to purpose and function, e.g pastoral communities, teaching centres.
+:	Vocational communities organised (structured) according to purpose and function, e.g. pastoral communities, teaching centres.

 ### Scripture ###